Hecter94/EndlessSky-PluginArchive/res/mds/outfits.md

 <br>
 Uniques are great!
 Why aren't more ingame?
 If the plugin control.station is installed, that station offers a job to see the status of obtaining the uniques.<br>
 This plugin contains my former plugins unique.fix (just some vanilla unique adjustments), real.fluff (10 unique pets) and lots of new uniques with storylines.<br>
+The plugin control.station adds info about this plugin.<br>
+In the rootfoldet of this plugin you can find the file "plugin re-shroud.txt" to undo, what the nav buoys do.<br>
 <br>
 <ul>
 <li> vanilla: removes mass and outfit space from the cloaking device</li>